rob3000/nestjs-kafka/README.md

 ## Setup

+Import and add the `KafkaModule` to the imports array of the module for which you would like to use Kafka.

+### Synchronous Module Initialization

-Add the KafkaModule with the settings:
+Register the `KafkaModule` synchronous with the `register()` method:

 ```javascript
 @Module({